 - List of Approved Verbs – reference document for writing effective learner-focused educational objectives

 - Bloom’s Taxonomy and Suggested Active Learning Strategies – reference document for a comprehensive approach to educational program planning

-AADE has revised the application for continuing education credits based on criteria established by the American Nurses Credentialing Center (ANCC) and the Commission on Accreditation in 2013.
-All applicants must complete and submit the forms shown below.
+All applicants must complete and submit the application and forms shown below.
 We will work with you to meet accreditation criteria and to provide high quality educational programs for diabetes educators.

-- Disclosure Slide (SAMPLE) – All planning committee members and presenters must disclose off-label discussions and any conflicts of interest (or lack thereof) prior to the program
+- Disclosure Slide (SAMPLE) – All planning committee members and presenters must disclose off-label discussions and any conflicts of interest prior to the program

-- Educational Activity Plan Table - ENDURING PROGRAMS – must be completed and sent with application for enduring programs (non-live events, webinar recordings, monographs, journal CE)
+- Educational Activity Plan Table - ENDURING PROGRAMS – non-live events, webinar recordings, monographs, journal CE

 COMMERCIAL SUPPORT AND SPONSORSHIP

 Commercial support is financial or in-kind contributions given by a commercial interest that are used to pay for all or part of the costs of an educational activity.

 Sponsorship is financial or in-kind contributions from an organization that does not fit the category of a commercial interest and that are used to pay for all or part of the costs of an educational activity.

 In order to be in compliance with the Accreditation Council for Continuing Medical Education Standards for Commercial Support, which have been adopted by the ACPE and ANCC, AADE does not review, co-provide, or approve continuing education programs developed by commercial entities.
 In addition, AADE does not permit educational materials developed by commercial entities, such as slides and handouts, to be used in educational programs.

 When your educational program is receiving commercial support from a commercial interest or